 All Recreational Therapy students are required to have proof of Basic Life Support (BLS) training through the American Heart Association.
 (Red Cross training is not accepted.)
-This training can be meet through the following: Healthcare Provider Training course sponsored by the RT student association (RTSA), an American Heart Association training that includes CPR & First Aid, or Wilderness First Responder (WFR).
+This training can be meet through the following: Healthcare Provider Training course sponsored by the RT student association (RTSA), a BLS American Heart Association training that includes CPR &First Aid, or Wilderness First Responder (WFR).

-Prior to registering for an external provider's training, check with the RT Clinical Education Coordinator to insure the program meets the appropriate requirements.
-If a student has a training they feel meets the BLS requirements they can submit that documentation for review to the Clinical Education Coordinator.
+Prior to registering for an external provider's training, check with the CEC-RT to insure the program meets the appropriate requirements.
+If a student has a training they feel meets the BLS requirements they can submit that documentation for review to the CEC-RT.